 Accommodation and meals

-Pembroke has a wide range of accommodation to offer most graduates new to Oxford, including en-suite rooms on the main site and new development and single rooms in the Geoffrey Arthur Building (GAB) annexe (ten minutes' walk from the main college site) and two self-contained shared graduate houses off the Botley Road, conveniently located for the Said Business School and rail station.
+Pembroke has a range of accommodation to offer graduates, including en-suite rooms on the main site, single rooms in the Geoffrey Arthur Building (GAB) annexe (ten minutes' walk from the main college site) and two self-contained shared graduate houses off the Botley Road, conveniently located for the Said Business School and rail station.

 A small number of self-contained flats are available to graduate couples in the Rokos Quad though there currently no accommodation suitable for graduates with children.

 During term time, lunch and dinner is available in Hall and snacks and light meals are served in the café throughout the year.
 Shared kitchen facilities for self-catering are provided in the graduate houses, the GAB and close to graduate rooms on the main site and new extension.